-- 10. The Board of the Recognition Panel must: - a) prepare and publish a report of any review it conducts, whether of a cyclical or ad hoc nature; and - b) inform Parliament, the Scottish Parliament, and the public as soon as practicable if, on the first anniversary of the date upon which this Charter becomes effective and thereafter annually if: - there is no recognised regulator for a continuous period of 3 months after the first anniversary of the date upon which this Charter becomes effective; or
+- 10. The Board of the Recognition Panel must: - a) prepare and publish a report of any review it conducts, whether of a cyclical or ad hoc nature: and - b) inform Parliament, the Scottish Parliament, and the public as soon as practicable if, on the first anniversary of the date the Recognition Panel is first in a position to accept applications for recognition and thereafter annually if: - i. there is no recognised regulator; or - ii. in the opinion of the Recognition Panel, the system of regulation does not cover all significant relevant publishers.